HMagda/budget-app/README.md

 4. Run `npm start`.
 The application will be running at http://localhost:3000.

 # Features
-- Add and categorize expense, and edit or delete category
+- A user can add and categorize expense, and edit or delete category.
-- View categorized expenses in a Doughnut Chart
+- The Doughnut Chart displays categorized expenses in different colors, while the Line Chart shows annual and monthly expenses and profits.
-- View income and expenses history in a Line Chart
+- Income and expenses are differentiated by color, making it easy to get a quick overview of your budget.